 I believe wholeheartedly that the best kinds of vegan foods are those that come naturally out of the ground; whole grains, beans, vegetables, fruits, nuts, and seeds.
 However, when you are just starting out as a vegan, trying to convince someone that going vegan isn't that hard, or on special occasions, vegan junk food can be a fun alternative.

-The good news is that vegan foods have moved well beyond plain chunks of tofu and grainy soymilk into a new world where almost any junk food you can think of is also made vegan.
+The good news is that the vegan world has moved well beyond plain chunks of tofu and grainy soy milk into a new world where almost any junk food you can think of is also made vegan.
 Now, you can hand someone a vegan cookie and they would literally never know the difference.
 Nondairy ice cream has the same texture as regular ice cream, especially if it's made from creamier, richer milks like coconut milk.
 There are even vegan alternatives to cheese, cheese puffs, and most of your favorite snack foods.

 While I have heard of a few people who were able to lose weight simply by substituting the vegan junk food for all the non-vegan junk food they used to eat, I still don't believe it's the healthiest way to live.
 Healthier, sure, but they can't be considered healthy because you aren't feeding your body with the power of real, whole foods.